juhp/fbrnch/README.md

 ```
 $ fbrnch build package
 ```
-will offer to merge newer commits from newer branch.
+will offer to merge newer commits from the newer branch.
 Otherwise if a branch NVR is also ready pushed and built it will be skipped.
 Branch builds are pushed to Bodhi.